 The test effectively requires both a private right and a private remedy.

 Although Section 1983 authority has expanded dramatically since its introduction, claims of this sort remain procedurally complicated.
 There are a host of elements that need to be established before a claim can be pursued and without careful preparation your case could be sunk before it even starts.
-An experienced attorney can help you prepare an effective claim and a free case review is a great way to get started.
+Contact an experienced criminal defense attorney who can review your case and help you prepare an effective claim.